bcli12/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](screenshots/multipleCommands.png)

 * Overall, this will reduce the amount of keystrokes and mouse clicks significantly, each time you login/run commands on the server.
-For the example above, only one mouse click is used along with 8 key strokes to run the two commands.
-By running them on separate lines, the same number of clicks and key strokes are used, but it takes me about 5 seconds longer to run everything.
+For the example above (compiling and running ComputerInfo.java on the server), when typing the commands on seperate lines, I use 3 more keystrokes, and it takes me about 5 seconds longer to run everything.